South Lanarkshire Young Carers Service

-Most ill or disabled parents try very hard to minimise the effect of their difficulties on their children, and many young carers cope well with caring, especially with the support of other family members.
+Most ill or disabled parents try very hard to minimise the effect of their difficulties on their children, and many young carers cope well, especially with the support of other family members.
 Other families can be isolated due to their limited extended family support, placing additional responsibility on the young carer.

-However some young carers may find caring very difficult and stressful and may feel angry because of the caring role but guilty about their feelings.
-Some young carers may feel overwhelmed and that nobody cares about them, they may feel different and don’t want to tell anyone about their situation.
-The young carer may be under pressure not to disclose that they are caring.
+However some may find caring very difficult and stressful and may feel angry because of the caring role but guilty about their feelings.
+Some may feel overwhelmed and that nobody cares about them, they may feel different and don’t want to tell anyone about their situation.
+They may be under pressure not to disclose that they are caring.
 They may feel they have no one to talk or turn to and they may develop health or other problems as they try to deal with their difficult situation.